Paul Ross

-Paul Ross (born 31 December 1956) is an English television and radio presenter, journalist and media personality.
+John Paul Ross (born 31 December 1956) is an English television and radio presenter, journalist and media personality.

 He is the son of Martha Ross and the elder brother of Jonathan Ross.

 Early life

 Growing up in outer east London, Ross was educated at Norlington School for Boys, and later read English at the University of Kent.
 Realising he would not be able to follow the academic career he favoured, "an English lecturer at a polytechnic", he commenced training as a journalist at the University of Exeter and subsequently started his career with the Western Times in Exeter in 1982.

 Career

 Television

 Ross became a researcher at London Weekend Television before becoming an editor for The Six O'Clock Show and The London Programme.
 He worked as the series editor on series 3 and 4 of Channel 4's magazine style programme The Word, and became executive producer for series 5.

 His first job as a TV presenter was on the current affairs show Eyewitness, which ran for two years and saw him filming in Sicily, the United States, Brazil and Russia.
 He also fronted the police appeals show Crime Monthly for ITV.

 His onscreen break came in 1993 with Channel 4's The Big Breakfast, on which Ross worked first as a reporter and then as a studio presenter.
-Celebrities Ross has interviewed include Mike Tyson, Sandra Bullock and Arnold Schwarzenegger.